vtran24/ClusterAnalysis_Austin/README.md

 3. High incarceration rate
 4. Low employment rate

-Cluster 1 Areas in Springbrook are more suburban, demographics are 88% homeowners averaging around 41 years old.
+Cluster 1 Areas in Springbrook (more north of downtown) are more suburban, demographics are 88% homeowners averaging around 41 years old.
 This area is great for families to settle into with its reasonable housing prices, opportunities for employment, low crime rates, and good school districts.

 Cluster 2 Areas near Central Austin is desirable for its abundance of job opportunities.
 Its economy is in good health with low crimes possibly because of its excellent public school systems and colleges, and according to Niche, it's the 17th best city in America to live in for young professionals.
 It's also a good place to start a family because of its great school systems and low crime rate.